Y0Coss/docs-fork/pages/web_cloud/web_hosting/How_to_change_the_domain_name_of_an_existing_website/guide.en-gb.md

 ### Step 1: Declare the new domain on your hosting <a name="step1"></a>

-Declare your new domain name using our documentation on [adding a website to your shared hosting](/pages/web_cloud/web_hosting/multisites_configure_multisite).
+Declare your new domain name using our documentation on [adding a website to your web hosting](/pages/web_cloud/web_hosting/multisites_configure_multisite).
 Also declare its subdomain in `www` if you want, for example, `www.NewDomain.tld` to display your website as well as `NewDomain.tld`.

 There are several conditions to meet for this part:

 - Your new domain must point to the same root folder as the domain currently used to access your site.
-- Check that your new domain points to the IP address of your hosting plan.
-To retrieve the IP address, log in to your [OVHcloud Control Panel](/links/manager), go to the `Web Cloud`{.action} section, click on `Hosting plans`{.action}, select your service, then retrieve **IPv4** in the `General information`{.action} tab.
+- Check that your new domain points to the IP address of your web hosting plan.
+To retrieve the IP address, log in to your [OVHcloud Control Panel](/links/manager), go to the `Web Cloud`{.action} section, click on `Hosting plans`{.action}, select your service, then retrieve the **IPv4** in the `General information`{.action} tab.

 > [!warning]
 >